DavideLiCalsi/CHARM/README.md

 We tested three Binary Classifiers.

 ## Plot Generation
 The test scores for each model and each preprocessing technique were gathered in the ```PlotGenerationKit/Results```.
+The ```PlotGenerationKit/Plots.ipynb``` notebook reads and analyzes those scores and generates the plots that you can find in our manuscript.